webhasan/leo-product-recommendations/README.txt

 == Frequently Asked Questions ==
 = How to translate it to another language =
 The plugin is completely translation-ready for any language.
-You need to use **Loco Translate** pluign.
+You need to use **Loco Translate** plugin.
 [**More Details Documentation »**](https://leocoder.com/docs/woocommerce-product-recommendations/translation/)

 = Does it work for product archive single and product single page? =